asrin475/Lisp-Tamimi/README.md

 # Lisp-Tamimi
-*MyLisp.lsp is a collection of tools that make working with autocad ease and it is created and maintained by Mohamedh Asrin*
+*MyLisp.lsp is a collection of tools that eases working with autocad and it was created and maintained by Mohamedh Asrin*

 ## Prerequisites